thegetty/artists-things/content/things/burin.md

 [^5]: Charles-Nicolas Cochin refused to discuss the physical properties of burins in detail in *De la manière de graver à l’eau-forte et au burin* (Paris: Jombert, 1745), 100, because each engraver choses what suits them best.
 See also Claude-Henri Watelet’s article “Gravure” in *Encyclopédie*, 7:888.

 [^6]: See Cochin, *De la manière*, 100–101.
 After Gérald Edelick’s death in 1707 students fought over his burins in the hope that his art was his tool.
-See Cousin de Constamine, “Vie d’Edelinck,” in [[*Mémoires inédits*]], 2:58; and Antony Griffiths, *Print before Photography* (New Haven: Yale University Press, 2016), 471.
+See Cousin de Constamine, “Vie d’Edelinck,” in {% abbr '*Mémoires inédits*' %}, 2:58; and Antony Griffiths, *Print before Photography* (New Haven: Yale University Press, 2016), 471.

 [^7]: Watelet noted that the hilt of the burin sits in the palm of the hand such that its blade aligns directly with the bones of the forearm.
 See Watelet, “Gravure” in *Encyclopédie*, 7:888.